 Be prepared, the music on Essential Madness Radio is abrasive, absurd, adventurous, bizarre, crazy, dark, deviant, erroneous, experimental, freaky, hilarious, humorous, independent, inventive, original, otherworldly, quirky, strange, terrifying, weird, wild, and zany.

 The overall music style is experimental, that is the avoidance of pre-manufactured formats and an interest in surprises.
-The overall spirit is D.I.Y., that is when the urge for creative expression meets the devices at hand.
-Talking of "genres" these would possibly be: post-punk, new/minimal wave, Neue Deutsche Welle, theater/ballet/circus music, soundtrack, collages, sound art, psychedelic, jazz, dub, reggae, hip hop, and punk.
+The overall spirit is D.I.Y. and cassette culture, that is when the urge for creative expression meets the devices at hand.
+Talking of genres these would possibly be: post-punk, industrial, new/minimal wave, Neue Deutsche Welle, theater/ballet/circus music, movie soundtrack, audio collages, plunderphonics, psychedelic, jazz, dub, reggae, hip hop, electro, and punk.
 Often we are in Germany and/or in the 80's.
-Thematically it's often about sex, drugs, computers & video games, (anti-)capitalism, global apocalypse, and personal distress.
+Thematically it's often about sex, drugs, computers & video games, afrofuturism, (anti-)capitalism, global apocalypse, and personal distress.

 The tracks are played in random order, so some juxtapositions will certainly be banal, but occasionally stories come through.
-In either case, EMR will keep your ears and your brain constantly busy, and sometimes even your feet.
+Anyways EMR will keep your ears and your brain constantly busy, and sometimes will also engage your feet.

 Obviously you can play EMR with the player above.
 Alternatively you can use your own player (e.g. iTunes, VLC).